-Originally published in Pom Pom Quarterly, Issue 22, Autumn 2017
+Originally published in Pom Pom Quarterly, Issue 22, Autumn 2017.
+Illustration by Amy Blackwell, used with kind permission.

 I fought it for a long time, but I have recently started to fully embrace my role as flamboyant textile lady.
 This means bright colours, brash prints, interesting weaves and embroidery originating from diverse cultures.